 Interestingly, the silver price in the monthly chart is right up against the 12 Month moving average (12 MMA –Brown line).
 In December the silver price went right up to it (large white candlestick) and is attempting to push above it.

 If my analysis is correct, then I do believe the silver price will push above the 12 MMA by the end of January and then start trading above it in February as it continues up to the convergence of the three moving averages (25, 50 & 200 MMA), at the $16.40 range.

-Lastly, due to the Federal Government shut down, we haven’t had an update of the COT Report for a month now.
-So, we have no idea the level of Commercial Short positions.
+Lastly, due to the Federal Government shutdown, we haven’t had an update on the COT Report for a month now.
+So, we have no idea of the level of Commercial Short positions.
 However, I do believe the Commercials liquidated some short positions as the silver price has fallen over the past two weeks.
 If we look at the Sentiment Trader Silver Optix, or sentiment chart, we can see that sentiment is still heading lower, but will probably bottom soon and move back higher with the price.

 I will do an update at the end of January to see how the markets and silver prices traded so we can see if my analysis of the moving averages was correct.
 If my analysis on a short-term basis is accurate, then we will be able to understand how the precious metals prices will move higher over the longer term.